 Now, social media videos for that matter, are a totally different ballgame.
 The ideal duration for such videos is somewhere around 15 to 60 seconds.
 Let's look at an infographic video from Oracle:

 Again, to reiterate: No ideal video duration is cast in stone.
 The only success gateway to engagement is: Keep your video engaging and captivating from head to toe.

 Your viewers will decide whether or not to consider looking at your video only if it hits the right tone.
 Let’s now delve into what all the tone of a video covers.

 Make it a point to keep your words as easy as possible and try to break down your content into smaller and digestible chunks.
 Nothing beats the ageless and time-tested ‘PROBLEM-SOLUTION’ approach of storytelling.
 Make sure to weave your video script in such a way that all the events, occurrences and descriptions fall into a pre-defined sequence.
 Here are some tones that you can experiment with, based on the topic your blog talks about.
-Now, the video examples that you see here are strictly from the standpoint of discussing diverse tones that your videos can have:

 The visual style of your video is in many ways like a book cover- it makes an important first impression on the viewer.
 However, unlike a book cover, your video’s visual style should carry throughout its entirety.
 There are a host of factors that play an important role in determining your preference for a visual style and graphical tone of your video.
 Here are some of them:

 'What' your business wants to convey and 'how' become the guiding lights for the look and feel your videos can have.
 Here is an example which shows if Intel were to talk about how AI is transforming the healthcare space, then the visuals will have to be agile, techy, futuristic, and fast-paced.
 (Animation Style: Infographic video by Intel)